Skip to main content

 Academics@UCSD Survey

 Institutional surveys are an important means of measuring the extent to which academic appointees feel valued and supported.
-The results will be used to identify opportunities for improvement and establish a baseline from which we can chart our institutional progress.
-Furthermore, they will be used to inform policy and procedure, the allocation of resources, and climate improvement goals.
+The survey results are shared with academic and administrative leaders across all levels and used to identify opportunities for improvement, as well as to assess institutional progress.
+Administrators and their units are encouraged to use the results to inform policy and procedure, decisions about resources, and organizational improvement efforts.

 A Note about Verbatim Comments